eth-p/uni-chip8/docs/project/Product-Document.md

 ### Windows Environment Requirements

 To faciliate development consistency, we ask that all developers on Windows 10 enable [*Windows Subsystem for Linux.*](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
+Windows Subsystem for Linux allows Windows to run a bash terminal without having to operate an entire virtual machine.
+Thus, a develop

 - **Windows Subsystem for Linux**
   - Ubuntu from the [Windows Store](https://www.microsoft.com/en-ca/p/ubuntu/9nblggh4msv6?rtc=1&activetab=pivot:overviewtab)